ibogretsov/dictionary-api/README.md

 pre-commit run --all-files
 ```

+## Project style guide
+Current version of project does not have strong formatter like [Black](https://black.readthedocs.io/en/stable/index.html).
+But basic requirements of PEP8 standart are covered by flake8 and isort.
+Possible in the future will be added Black formatter or Yapf formatter to make project style more uniform.

 ## API documentation
 When running the development server you may refer to the Swagger documentation by visiting http://localhost:8000/docs.